I love the Body Positive idea that’s taking hold on social media these days, but I’d like to take it one step further.

 Ooh, did you notice I said “was?”

 And you know what?
 My back is much happier.
 My knees are much happier.
 My brain is happier.
+And even my oral health improved.
+This is very important for me as my dentist constantly emphasizes the importance of home teeth whitening kits for healthy teeth.

 I’ll admit that I do grin when I look in the mirror – it reminds me I’ve reached a hard goal.
 But what makes me truly ecstatic is when I soap off in the shower and can feel the muscles in my back!